Vincentlomas/Modelling-disease-transmission-dynamics-eth-stratified/README.md

 If applicable they will be stored in the relevant mixing folder

 Finally, all folders (save couterfactual) have CAR folders for 4060, 40, 50, and 60, hich is where the images will go if relevant

+One such example of an image has been put as a text file in the location that an assortative mixing vaccine plot with a CAR of 40% would go